Article I. Name and Purposes

 (4) The House of Delegates shall be reapportioned each tenth year using the formula herein set forth.

-(b) The term of each Circuit Delegate shall be two years beginning the first day of July following his selection.
+(c) The term of each Circuit Delegate and At Large Delegate shall be two years beginning the first day of July following his selection.

 Section 6.4 Meetings.
 The House of Delegates shall meet during the Annual Meeting and at such other times and places as the Board of Governors may determine.
 Special meetings shall be called by the Board at the written request of one-tenth of the Delegates.
 Notice stating the place, day, and hour of the meeting and the purpose or purposes for which it is called shall be given to each Delegate not less than fifteen days before the date of the meetings.
 A quorum shall consist of thirty Delegates.
 Except as provided otherwise by this Constitution or the Bylaws, the vote of a majority of the Delegates present at a meeting at which a quorum is present shall be the act of the House of Delegates.